 It brought together leading experts on tax, inequality and indices, who explored specific questions such as: how to define a progressive fiscal justice system, what examples of "best practice" can we learn from and what conditions help to create this?

 Oxfam has been campaigning to end the era of tax havens as a core part of our Even it Up campaign.
 This event was a chance to explore the issue further, asking how national governments can be influenced to establish fair tax systems which address inequality and invest in services like health and education at home.

 Speakers and moderators

-We were joined by Dr Carlos Lopes and Executive Secretary of the UN Economic Commission for Africa; Professor Jayati Ghosh of the Jawaharlal Nehru University in New Delhi; Kevin Watkins, Executive Director of the Overseas Development Institute; and Winnie Byanyima, the Executive Director of Oxfam International.
+We were joined by Dr Carlos Lopes and Executive Secretary of the UN Economic Commission for Africa; Professor Jayati Ghosh of the Jawaharlal Nehru University in New Delhi; Kevin Watkins, Executive Director of the Overseas Development Institute; and Winnie Byanyima, Executive Director of Oxfam International (read the full speech here).
 As well as Dereje Alemayehu, Global Alliance for Tax Justice; Alex Cobham, Director of Research at Tax Justice Network; Kathleen Lahey, Professor of Law, Queen’s University, Ontario; Max Lawson, Head of Inequality Policy, Oxfam International; Valpy FitzGerald, Professor of International Development Finance, University of Oxford; Christina Behrendt, Senior Social Protection Policy Specialist, ILO; Nara Monkam, African Tax Administration Forum; Cephas Makunike, Research and Policy Adviser, Tax Justice Network Africa; Estuardo Moran, Associate Director for Latin America and the Caribbean.
 CEQ Institute